Changes to the British Canoeing Sea Kayak Leader Award

-Any leadership training during this course will be based on the BC leadership model so you will have a better understanding of what is required on your assessment.
-There is also the opportunity to get feedback from coaches who also assess the award.
+Any leadership training during this course will be based on the BC leadership model, so you will understand what your assessment requires.
+There is also the opportunity to get feedback from coaches who assess the award.

-As part of your development pathway and action plan, we offer the option to be mentored either through face to face meetings or online.
+As part of your development pathway and action plan, we offer the option to be mentored through face-to-face meetings or online.

-In some cases, you may consider it worthwhile to book some 1:1 training sessions to focus on specific elements of your action plan.
+Sometimes, you may consider booking 1:1 training sessions to focus on specific elements of your action plan.

 Remember, if you decide to go directly to the assessment, you might overlook a key area of your development plan.

 Read the SKL documents!

 Ensure you understand the new syllabus and expected standards because this is more than an assessment of your paddle skills.
 Don’t just read the syllabus!
 The Leadership and Raft Guide Awards.
 Sea Kayak Leader Assessment Guidance tells you what the assessor expects candidates to demonstrate and their level of competency.

 The British Canoeing Sea Kayak Leader syllabus is here.